quannt/full-stack-demo/README.md

 | View review by reviewee | GET /reviews?reviewee_id=:id |
 | View all reviews        | GET /reviews/                |

+## Technical decisions

+- On the backend, I choose [featherjs](https://docs.feathersjs.com/) to quickly scaffolding the CRUD endpoints and [NeDB](https://github.com/louischatriot/nedb) as the persistent layer.
+All data are stored under `api/data` folder.
+Most logic are under these 4 files

+  1.  `api/src/hooks/populate-user.js`.
+  2.  `api/src/hooks/search-regex.js`.
+  3.  `api/src/services/reviews/reviews.class.js`.
+  4.  `api/src/services/users/users.class.js`

+- On the frontend, I choose [vuejs](https://vuejs.org/) and [element-ui](https://element.eleme.io/) for their simplicity.
+There are 3 layers to the app: layouts, views and components.
+  1. Layouts are side-wide components that can be easily reusable by different views.
+  2. Views are page-level components, there are 2 views in this app, admin employees view and admin reviews view.
+  3. Components are the lowest building blocks and should be categorized based on their functionality under `components` folder.

 ## Features

 - [x] CRUD API for Employees.